Kimberly B. Rogers

 Rogers, Kimberly B. and Lynn Smith-Lovin.
 2012.
 “Action, Interaction, and Groups.”
 Pp. 121-38 in The Wiley-Blackwell Companion to Sociology, edited by G. Ritzer.
 Oxford, UK: Blackwell Publishing.

-Two upcoming conferences at Dartmouth:
+Organizer/co-organizer for two upcoming conferences at Dartmouth:

 Modeling Social Interactions: New Directions in Affect Control Theory - June 22-24